“Love doesn’t just sit there, like a stone, it has to be made, like bread; remade all the time, made new”. — Ursula K. Le Guin

 You can watch Perel’s TED talk on desire where she discusses her take on low desire- chiefly that the ultimate paradox in relationships is how we balance the need for stability and safety (love) with our need for adventure, risk and novelty (desire) here.

 There is SO much more to cover in this section about how to restore the health of your relationship.

 Dive in to the blog to find out more tips, tricks and guidance around relationships and sex.

+Have any of the above ideas worked for you and your relationship?
 Are there any tips you can share of ways to reconnect to your partner?

 ♥ Leave your comments below ♥